p2rkw/xf86-input-mtrack/README.md

 **Swipe4RightButton** -
 For four finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

-**Swipe4ClickTime** -
-For four finger swiping.
-How long button triggered by swiping will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

 **ScaleDistance** -
 For pinch scaling.
 How far you must move your fingers before a button click is